AdaCore/gnatstudio/docs/users_guide/projects.rst

 Project Type
 ------------

-Several types of project wizards are provided in GPS.
-Depending on the information you have or your current setup, you will choose one or the other.
+Several types of project wizards are provided in GPS:

 * Single Project

-  This is likely the wizard you will use most often.
-It creates a project file from scratch, and asks you for the location of source directories, the object directory, ...; The rest of this chapter describes this wizard in more details
+  This is probably the wizard you'll use most often.
+It creates a project file from scratch and asks you for the location of source directories and the object directory.
+The rest of this chapter describes this wizard in more detail.

 * Project Tree

-  This wizard will attempt to create a set of one or more project files to represent your current build environment.
-It will analyze what your sources are, where the corresponding object files are, and will try and find some possible setup for the project files (remember that a given :file:`.gpr` project file can be associated with a single object directory.
+  This wizard attempts to create a set of one or more project files to represent your current build environment.
+It analyzes the location of your sources and corresponding object files and tries to find a possible configuration for the project files (a given :file:`.gpr` project file can only be associated with a single object directory).

-  This wizard might not work in all cases, but is worth a try to get you started if you already have an existing set of sources
+  This wizard might not work in all cases, but is worth trying if you already have an existing set of sources

 * Convert GLIDE Project (.adp)

-  This wizard will help you convert a :file:`.adp` project file that is used by the GLIDE environment.
+  This wizard helps you convert a :file:`.adp` project file used by the GLIDE environment.
 The same restrictions apply as above, except that the list of source directories, object directories and tool switches are read directly from that file.